Purpose

 =STOCKHISTORY(I6,I7,I8,2,1,0,5,3,4,1)

 The result is monthly stock price information for The 3M Company ("MMM") for the year 2021.
-The properties requested includes Date (0), Volume (5), High (3), Low (4), and Close (1).
+The properties requested include Date (0), Volume (5), High (3), Low (4), and Close (1).
 Notice these are the last 5 arguments in the function.

-Example #4 - horizontal layout
+Example - A horizontal layout for multiple stocks

 By default, STOCKHISTORY returns information in a vertical layout.
 To display results in a horizontal layout, you can use the TRANSPOSE function.
 In the example shown below, the formula in C5, copied down, is:

-Example #5 - variable exchange
+Example - Make exchange variable

 To request information from a specific exchange, prefix the symbol with a 4-character code, followed by a colon (:).
-In the worksheet below, the exchange is variable, and entered in cell F5.
+In the worksheet below, the exchange is variable and entered in cell F5.
 The formula in cell B4 is:

 =STOCKHISTORY(F5&":"&F6,F7,F8,2)